Bears-R-Us/arkouda/training/COMPARISON.md

 <a id="df_groupby"></a>
 ### GroupBy on DataFrames
 `GroupBy` on DataFrames is similar in concept to `GroupBy` on arrays.
-When calling `.count()` on the resulting `GroupBy` object there is some variance in the return from Arkouda and `Pandas`.
+When calling `.count()` on the resulting `GroupBy` object there is some variation in the return from Arkouda and `Pandas`.

 #### GroupBy on Pandas DataFrame
-One important note is that Pandas support grouping on both axes.
+One important note is that Pandas supports grouping on both axes.
 Arkouda does not currently support this.
 ```python
 import pandas as pd
 pd_df = pd.DataFrame({